Singapore fintech Nium to acquire Wirecard Forex India

 “This acquisition broadens our licensing portfolio, extends the suite of digital payments services we can offer in India, and provides us with a physical footprint to provide more support in metro areas.”

-The Singapore-based firm claims to have issued around 30 million physical and virtual cards since launch and is licenced in 11 jurisdictions.
+The Singapore-based firm claims to have issued around 30 million physical and virtual cards since launch and is licensed in 11 jurisdictions.

 The acquisition is expected to close in the third quarter of 2021, and once confirmed all 190 of Wirecard Forex’s employees will join Nium.